Kevin Holland: 2025

 Holland faced former ONE Middleweight and Light Heavyweight Champion Reinier de Ridder on January 18, 2025, at UFC 311.
 He lost the fight via a rear-naked choke submission in the first round.

 Holland faced Gunnar Nelson on March 22, 2025 at UFC Fight Night 255.
 He won the fight by 29-28 unanimous decision.
 This fight earned him another Performance of the Night award.

 Holland faced Vicente Luque on June 7, 2025 at UFC 316.
 He won the fight by a D'Arce choke submission in the second round.
 This fight earned him another Performance of the Night award.

 Holland faced Daniel Rodriguez on July 19, 2025 at UFC 318.
 He lost the fight by unanimous decision.

 Holland faced Mike Malott on October 18, 2025 at UFC Fight Night 262.
 Despite taking a full five-minute timeout in the first round due to an inadvertent groin strike, Holland went on to lose the bout via unanimous decision.

+2026

+Holland was scheduled to face Geoff Neal in a rematch on February 21, 2026 at UFC Fight Night 267, following their first meeting in January 2017.
+However, for undisclosed reasons, Holland was removed from the card and replaced by Uroš Medić.

+Holland faced Randy Brown on April 11, 2026 at UFC 327.
+He won the fight by unanimous decision.

+Holland was scheduled to face Jacobe Smith on July 18, 2026, at UFC Fight Night 281.
+However, Holland had to withdraw due to an undisclosed injury.

+Holland is scheduled to face Uroš Medić on November 14, 2026 at UFC 334.